This post may contain affiliate links. To read our affiliate policy, click here.

 Personally, I have found no studies that would show that aluminum may leach from under a layer of stainless steel.
 If you have, please share!
 Also, because aluminum does not touch the food and would take a deep scratch to get to it, I would not worry about it.

-Additionally, please know that an aluminum layer is used in almost all stainless steel cookware.
+Additionally, please know that an aluminum layer is used in almost all stainless-steel cookware.
 While aluminum is an excellent heat conductor, stainless steel on its own does not conduct heat well at all.

-First, I am so glad I can use a stainless steel slow cooker because slow cookers with ceramic inserts may leach lead and cadmium into the food.
-The set I own includes a casserole pan with a cover and a slow cooker base.
-(Technically, it is possible to buy just the slow cooker base and use stainless steel cookware that you already have in your household.)
-The casserole pans come in sizes 2.3, 4, and 6 quarts.
-We have a 4-quart pan, but I recommend a 6-quart pan even for a 3-person family.
-The great thing is that the casserole pan can be used separately on a stovetop!
+The cookware set I own includes a casserole pan with a cover and a slow cooker base.
+(Technically, it is possible to buy just the slow cooker base and use stainless steel cookware by other cookware brands that you already have in your household.)

 The dry sanding process, used by 360 Cookware, gives their products a smooth and non-porous surface, making it truly non-stick.
 There is no non-stick coating.
 Hence, I do not have to worry about toxic PFAS or other chemicals leaching into my food.
 Sadly, non-stick coating is common for conventional bakeware.
 And silicone is a hybrid plastic and may leach potentially harmful chemicals when heated, too.

 |Wash in hot, soapy water.

 |Use a soapy non-abrasive scrubber sponge.

 |Pour ¼ cup of water (or a mixture of white vinegar & water) in the pan and heat it over medium heat, stirring up the burnt bits with a wooden spoon.
 Pour off the water.
 Use a wet sponge and very thick paste of water and baking soda.

 |Make a gritty paste with baking soda and work over the area.

 |Place the pan over low heat for a few seconds.

 |Wet a kitchen towel in hot water, wring it out, and lay it over the lid for a minute or two.

 |Use a stainless steel cleaner such as Branch Basics.

 |Begin cooking over medium heat, and then reduce to low for the remainder of the cooking period.

 |Avoid lifting the lid off your stainless steel pot while food is cooking to prevent the vapor seal from breaking.

 Waterless Cooking & Recipes